High Court of Malawi - 2002

 10 October 2002

-House-to-house bill of lading imposed delivery obligations; carrier and clearing agent held liable for seizure and sale of goods.
+House‑to‑house bill of lading imposed carrier and clearing‑agent liability for seizure and sale; plaintiff awarded full relief.

-Carriage of goods — Bill of lading — Interpretation as house-to-house (multimodal) versus port-to-port — Agent and carrier liability for failure to clear/ deliver goods — Failure to procure clearance leading to seizure and sale.
+• Carriage of goods — Multimodal/house‑to‑house bill of lading — Bill as prima facie evidence of movement and carrier obligations — Carrier and clearing‑agent liability for failure to procure clearance leading to customs seizure and sale — Damages and costs awarded

 8 October 2002